-Travel with us to this untouched world deep in the heart of Fiordland National Park.
-The beauty and vastness of Doubtful Sound will take your breath away as you experience its deep wilderness.
+Travel with us to the heart of Fiordland National Park and take in the beauty and vastness of remote Doubtful Sound on our Wilderness Cruise.
+It will take your breath away as you experience its deep wilderness.
+Make sure you include this Doubtful Sound day trip to your itinerary.

-In Doubtful Sound, you will board our spacious, purpose built catamaran Patea Explorer for a three hour cruise through this pristine fiord.
-During the cruise our knowledgeable and friendly nature guides will share with you their passion for the region through their commentary.
-They will answer questions, point out landmarks and provide you with information about the varied wildlife you may encounter like dolphins, fur seals and the rare Fiordland crested penguin.
+Once you arrive, you’ll board our spacious, purpose-built catamaran Patea Explorer for a 3 hour cruise on Doubtful Sound - a spectacular pristine fiord.
+During the cruise our knowledgeable and friendly nature guides will share with you their passion for the region.
+They’re always ready to answer questions, point out landmarks and provide all the information about the varied wildlife you may see, including dolphins, fur seals and the rare Fiordland crested penguin.

 All our Doubtful Sound experiences start in Manapouri which is around 2.5 – 3 hours from Queenstown and 30 minutes from Te Anau.